 This is how the Buddha wanted us to understand things.
-No matter what you receive, the mind adds nothing on to it.
-They appoint you a city councilor...
-"Okay, so I'm a city councilor... but I'm not."
-They appoint you head of the group...
-"Sure I am, but I'm not."
-Whatever they make of you...
-"Yes I am, but I'm not!"
+No matter what you receive, the mind does not add anything to it.
+They appoint you a city councillor, 'Okay, so I'm a city councillor, but I'm not.'
+They appoint you head of the group, 'Sure I am, but I'm not.'
+Whatever they make of you, 'Yes I am, but I'm not!'
 In the end what are we anyway?
 We all just die in the end.
 No matter what they make you, in the end it's all the same.
 What can you say?
 If you can see things in this way you will have a solid abiding and true contentment.
 Nothing is changed.

-This is not to be fooled by things.
+Don't be fooled by things.
 Whatever comes your way, it's just conditions.
 There's nothing which can entice a mind like this to create or proliferate, to seduce it into greed, aversion or delusion.

-Now this is to be a true supporter of Buddhism.
-Whether you are among those who are being supported (i.e., the Sangha) or those who are supporting (the laity) please consider this thoroughly.
-Cultivate the $s\bar{\imath}la$ -dhamma1 within you.
+This is what it is to be a true supporter of Buddhism.
+Whether you are among those who are being supported (i.e., the Saṅgha) or those who are supporting (the laity) please consider this thoroughly.
+Cultivate the sīla-dhamma within you.
 This is the surest way to support Buddhism.
-To support Buddhism with the offerings of food, shelter and medicine is good also, but such offerings only reach the "sapwood" of Buddhism.
+To support Buddhism with the offerings of food, shelter and medicine is good also, but such offerings only reach the 'sapwood' of Buddhism.
 Please don't forget this.
 A tree has bark, sapwood and heartwood, and these three parts are interdependent.
 The heartwood must rely on the bark and the sapwood.
 The sapwood relies on the bark and the heartwood.
-They all exist interdependently, just like the teachings of Moral Discipline, Concentration and Wisdom1.
-Moral Discipline is to establish your speech and actions in rectitude.
-Concentration is to firmly fix the mind.
-Wisdom is the thorough understanding of the nature of all conditions.
-Study this, practice this, and you will understand Buddhism in the most profound way.
+They all exist interdependently, just like the teachings of moral discipline, concentration and wisdom (Sīla, samādhi, paññā).
+The teaching on moral discipline is to establish your speech and actions in rectitude.
+The teaching on concentration is to firmly fix the mind.
+The teaching on wisdom is the thorough understanding of the nature of all conditions.
+Study this, practise this, and you will understand Buddhism in the most profound way.